Riverflame-dev/Riverflame-dev/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-d14836?style=flat-square&logo=Gmail&logoColor=white&link=mailto:defcon.sentinal95@gmail.com)](mailto:the.yilei.li@gmail.com)

 I am Yilei Li 😃 from Shanghai, China.
 I'm pursing my Masters in Electrical and Computer Engineering at Carnegie Mellon University, Pittsburgh 🏫.

-I love to explore and learn about new things.
+I build things, from PCB boards to full stack websites to IoT.
+I value scalability, sustainability, and integrity above all else.
+These ideals guide my approach to problem-solving and life in general.
 I aim to engineer, innovate, and impact the technologies and the lives they affect.✨

 <!--
 **Riverflame-dev/Riverflame-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.